Ariosha/git_practice/README.txt

 Fifth commit, learning java, Thinking i should make a discord music bot since Groovy got removed.

 Sixth commit, I can do this without looking now, epic!

+Seventh commit, technical problems with git, working on it.